onogrindzmanoa/onogrindzmanoa.github.io/index.md

 <img src="doc/feedback-3.png">

-Overall, users wanted more functionality which is our long-term goal.
+Overall, users wanted more functionality, which is our long-term goal.

 <img src="doc/feedback-4.png">